GLUE: Coordinating Pre-Trained Generative Models for System-Level Design

 \section{Adaptive Augmented Lagrangian Update Schemes}

 Here, $B$ denotes the batch size (number of hypercube volumes), $K$ represents the number of constraints, and $\odot$ denotes element-wise multiplication.
 The warmup epochs $T_{\text{warmup}}$ enable a gradual ramp-up of the penalty parameters $\boldsymbol{\mu}_t$ during early training.
-This gradual increase is necessary to avoid overly aggressive constraint satisfaction, which ensures better early-training stability.
+This gradual increase avoids overly aggressive constraint satisfaction and ensures better early-training stability.

 The key difference between pooled and hypercube schemes lies in how they handle constraint violations across the batch.
 The pooled approach takes the mean across all batch elements for each constraint, while the hypercube approach accounts for potentially poor scaling of constraint violations across different designs.
 For example, a constraint could be poorly normalized and exhibit much larger values for bigger aircraft or at specific design points, which could skew penalty growth in the pooled approach.
 The hypercube scheme maintains separate tracking of distinct zones in $\mathcal{Z}$, with each zone having its own weight set for every constraint.
 Importantly, the hypercube approach only works because we consistently sample each batch element from the same hypercube region in $\zeta$ across training.
 In contrast, the pooled approach is more flexible and works with other sampling methods, such as $\zeta \sim \mathcal{N}$ or $\zeta \sim \mathcal{U}$.